sapnasharmanaresh/blood-bank/posts/2013-05-10-credibility-comes-with-merit-not-ownership.markdown

 Christine and the others want to work on a DPMA crawler that can check the register for potential trademarked words like "hackathon".

 To sum it up: the trademark will (hopefully) be deleted and I really hope, that an idea like this won't come into your minds again, because I am sure, this won't work out anyway.
 If you're a hacker or a startup you should know - the community will sort out such things - like we sorted out the registration of this term.
 But that means that the community will also sort out the problem of getting money for hack-events, barcamps, etc. It's their events, their hackathons, music hack days, or whatever.
-We don't need to care about the community giving them money from other licences.
+Sponsors shouldn't try to support the community by giving them money earned from malicious licenses.
 Leave them and keep in mind: Credibility comes with merit, not ownership &#0153;

 Jan